Q-maker/document-qmaker-specifications/FAQ/apps/Android/en/challenge_mode.md

 Thus, in challenge mode, a maximum of four (4) answer proposals are proposed with only one (1) true answer selected at random from the available answer proposals for this question; All to be completed in a time frame = <i>Total duration of the questionnaire / number of questions per session</i>

+But also; when editing, author can configure
+   * The preferential mode (<i>recommended mode</i>) of reading: Exam or challenge.
+   * Whether or not the *.qcm file can be run in Challenge mode
+   * Whether or not the*.qcm file can be run in Exam mode

 ### What are the upcoming features?
 In the next updates, several configuration parameters will be added to the challenge mode in order to offer to questionnaire author